yuankeMiao/marmot-shop/README.md

 _Note: This project only tested redux logics, because some of the external libraries in components do not support the testing library._

 ## 5 Deployment
-The Marmot Shop is deployed using Hostinger [here](https://marmot-shop-whst4vikj-marmotte-gos-projects.vercel.app).
+The Marmot Shop is deployed using [Hostinger](https://www.hostinger.com/).

+You can view the live demo [here](https://marmot-shop-whst4vikj-marmotte-gos-projects.vercel.app).